 Soya milk is not generally recommended for children who are allergic to cow's milk.
 Soya is another common cause of childhood food allergies and those who have one allergy are more likely to develop others.
 It should not be used as a main drink for babies aged under 6 months.
 However, it may be recommended by a healthcare professional after that time if the child is not allergic to it.

 Lactose intolerance is a different condition from cow's milk protein allergy.
 It occurs because the body cannot digest a sugar called lactose found in milk, rather than a protein.
 It is very common worldwide but tends to develop in later childhood or in adulthood.

 Further reading and references

-Cow's milk protein allergy in children; NICE CKS, June 2015 (UK access only)
+Cow's milk allergy in children; NICE CKS, August 2021 (UK access only)